christophkormesser/VirtualCat-Server/README.md

 ## How it works

+First of all install python if it's not already installed (<https://www.python.org/downloads/>).
-First of all, activate the virtual environment:
+Then create and activate the virtual environment:

 ```shell
 ~:$ python3 -m venv ./vcat-env